Connextstrategy/credit-risk-classification/README.md

 # Python Rutgers Bootcamp Challenge - CryptoClustering

-This activity is broken down into Python code which uncovers was of predicting group clusters using unsupervised machine learning.
+This activity is broken down into Python code which helps us build a model that can identify the creditworthiness of borrowers using multiple machine learning techiques like random sampler and logistical regression.

 ## Description